kmarf/wireguard-DO-cloud-install/README.md

 ./add-peer.sh
 ```

 You can use the qr code that is ouput to the terminal or copy the configuration from `/etc/wireguard/peerX`('X' being the peer number).
 The `add-peer.sh` script will automatically restart the server to apply changes.
 To add another peer, simply run the script again.
 Peer configs can found in folders inside `/etc/wireguard/` starting with folder name `peer2`(the peer number corresponds with the peer's IP address).

-That's it, you can now connect to the vpn using the auto generated configs :)
+That's it, you can now connect to the VPN using the auto generated configs :)

+## Please Note:
+- The wireguard kernel mod ships with the latest Ubuntu image on Digital Ocean
+- The image used for testing is Ubuntu 22.04 Minimal
+- All scripts must be run as root.